-- (4) A sketch plat becomes and will be known as a "preliminary plat" upon its approval by the community development director. - (ic) Effect of approval.
+(4) A sketch plat becomes and will be known as a "preliminary plat" upon its approval by the community development director.

+(ic) Effect of approval.
 The preliminary plat does not constitute nor provide assurance of approval of the final plat, but is to be used as the development design for the subdivision and for the acquisition of a development permit as provided for in the city zoning ordinance.
-The preliminary plat must be submitted to the community development department in a digital format acceptable to the city, prior to or simultaneous with an application for a development permit. - (kd) Lapse of approval.
+The preliminary plat must be submitted to the community development department in a digital format acceptable to the city, prior to or simultaneous with an application for a development permit.

+(kd) Lapse of approval.
 The preliminary plat expires 24 months from the date of its approval.
 If more than 50 percent of linear feet of total road in the entire development shown on the preliminary plat is complete at the expiration of 24 months from the date of the approval of the preliminary plat, then the community development director is authorized to grant a one-time, one-year extension of the approval of the preliminary plat.
 An expired preliminary plat is null and void and is of no effect.
-An expired preliminary plat may not be renewed. - (He) Preliminary plat amendments.
-If the approved sketch-preliminary plat, which becomes the preliminary plat, is amended or altered by the applicant, without an approved variance, after approval as a sketch-preliminary plat, then the applicant is required to re-submit the revised preliminary plat as a new sketch plat and begin anew the application process contained in this division.
+An expired preliminary plat may not be renewed.

+(le) Preliminary plat amendments.
+If the approved sketch-preliminary plat, which becomes the preliminary plat, is amended or altered by the applicant, without an approved variance, after approval as a sketch preliminary plat, then the applicant is required to re-submit the revised preliminary plat as a new sketch plat and begin anew the application process contained in this division.

-(4)Sec.
+(4) Sec.
 16-190 Appeals.

 The decision of the community development director to approve or disapprove the preliminary plat may be appealed to city council by request in writing to the community development director within 30 days of the community development director's decision.
 If no appeal is made within the 30-day period, the decision of the community development director is final.
+The 30 day appeal deadline may be waived by the city council if the appellant can show evidence that the appeal was filed within 30 days of their actual or constructive notice of the decision.
 If an appeal is made to the city council, the city council must set a hearing date for the appeal within 30 days of the appeal being requested, and the decision of the city council is final.
 The city council's decision may be appealed only by a petition for writ of certiorari to the county superior court in accordance with state law.

-Any person or entity (i.e., an owner, applicant, adjoining neighbor or a neighbor whose property line is within 1,500 feet of the nearest property line of the proposed subdivision) aggrieved by a denial or approval of a sketch plat, may appeal by filling a petition for writ of certiorari to the county superior court in accordance with state law.
+Any person or entity (i.e.: an owner, applicant, adjoining neighbor, or a neighbor whose property line is within 1,500 feet of the nearest property line of the proposed subdivision) aggrieved by a denial or approval of a preliminary plat, may appeal by filing a petition for writ of certiorari to the county superior court in accordance with state law.
+Any person or entity (i.e., an owner, applicant, adjoining neighbor or a neighbor whose property line is within 1,500 feet of the nearest property line of the proposed subdivision) aggrieved by a denial or approval of a sketch plat, may appeal by filing a petition for writ of certiorari to the county superior court in accordance with state law.

-Comment [RK1]: Staff recommends sending appeals to ZBA in accordance with the appeals proceedings in Chapter 27, Article V, Division 8.
+Comment [RK1]: Staff recommends sending appeals to ZBA in accordance with the appeals proceedings in Chapter 16, Section 16-33.

 Sec.
-16-207.
+16 207.
 Final plats.
 DIVISION 4. - FINAL PLATS.